-

 Senior Director, MHealthy, Health and Well-being Services

-Karen Schmidt is the Senior Director of MHealthy and Health and Well-being Services.
-In this role, she supports the health and well-being of the university's 60,000+ faculty, staff, dependents, retirees, and spouses.
-Karen has over 20 years of proven experience leading, implementing, and evaluating health and well-being programs.
-Before joining MHealthy in 2008, she worked for the university's health plan, developing and overseeing wellness programming for its members.
-She has held various roles in health and well-being within corporate, health system, and health plan organizations.
-Karen holds a MPH (health behavior/health education) from the University of Michigan and a BA in communication and psychology.
-She is also a certified Nutritional Therapy Practitioner.
+Karen Schmidt is the Senior Director for the university’s Health and Well-being Services, which includes MHealthy, Mental Health Counseling and Consultation Services, and Child and Family Care.
+Health and Well-being Services supports the health and well-being of faculty, staff, and community members through evidence-based health and well-being strategies that result in positive health improvement and organizational outcomes.
+Karen has over 25 years of experience leading, implementing, and evaluating health and well-being programs.
+Before joining MHealthy in 2008, she worked for the university's health plan, M-CARE, overseeing wellness programming for its members.
+Karen has a Master of Public Health degree from the University of Michigan.

 -